ohmez/bebsburgers/readme.md

         }// end loop to take user input and parse to integers.
 ```
 3. [api Routing](app/routing/apiRoutes.js)
-I ran into another issue in looping through all the available friends to find the lowest comparison, I had to loop and reduce an array based on the value of a key of each object in the array.
+I ran into another issue in looping through all the available friends to find the lowest Module.Exports, I had to loop and reduce an array based on the value of a key of each object in the array.
 I did some research around arr.filter() and arr.reduce(), but I wasn't finding much luck for how to remove an item from the array if the array was full of objects.
 I may have overcomplicated it by storing them as objects but I felt it was best to search for their name in the friends to return the results.
 ```js